-- Is the decline of the industrial working class what has led to the crisis of social democracy? - Is the Keynesian Welfare State no longer possible or desirable? - 'New Labour'.
+- Does the decline of the industrial working class mean social democracy can no longer be socialist? - Is a social democracy of Keynesianism and Welfare State no longer possible or desirable? - 'New Labour'.
 Was it New?
-Was it Labour? - Did New Labour solve the crisis of social democracy or did they end social democracy? - What is the Third Way?
+Was it Labour? - Did New Labour solve the crisis of social democracy or end social democracy? - What is the Third Way?
 Where does it lead?